You might have heard about people getting “free” round-trip tickets using credit card points, but maybe you didn’t believe it.

 I easily hit the minimum spend of $2,000 in three months.
 Same story: all my company bills and expenses went on the credit card for a few months.
 I actually spent $3,350 in three months, but stacked the points again by shopping online through the button, paid with my AA Visa card, and booked a hotel using my Alaska Airlines mileage plus number.
 I ended up earning about 12,000 points on a hotel for four nights in Los Angeles and almost 10,000 points for shopping with partners/AA Visa and taking advantage of bonus offers.

-Total points earned on my AA Business Value Visa Card: 61,756
+Total points earned on my Alaska Awards Business Value Visa Card: 61,756

-We were able to get four more tickets by traveling off season, again!
+We were able to get four more tickets by traveling off-season, again!
 And, I also got two companion passes, one with each Visa card, so I was able to book a girls’ weekend for myself and a friend and a romantic getaway for hubby and me, paying only about $150 for each companion fare (at a savings of $700!).
-Plus, I earned 3x points for paying for the tickets with my AA Visa.
+Plus, I earned 3x points for paying for the tickets with my Alaska Visa.

 Here’s a final breakdown of how I earned my air miles:

 - Spending $2,000 on my Alaska Airlines Visa: 42,000 air miles